 Reaching this critical age is hard enough with the pressures of deciding your future but now you have to navigate everyday tasks, relying on FaceTiming your family or Googling the solution.

-As a journalism student, I have encountered numerous blogs and articles, all with the Buzzfeed-style of dizzying lists detailing a multitude of "life skills you need to know before you turn 20" or "things I wish I was taught before I left home."
+I have encountered numerous blogs and articles, all with the Buzzfeed-style of dizzying lists detailing a multitude of "life skills you need to know before you turn 20" or "things I wish I was taught before I left home."
 But nothing collated all of this information into one publication.

 Until fully grown.